zehranurozbay/zehranurozbay.github.io/_pages/quotes.md

 > Greatness is not intelligence, greatness comes from character.
 Character is not formed from smart people, it's formed from people who suffered.
 Jensen Huang

-> Watch your thoughts, they become your words; watch your words, they become your actions; watch your actions, they become your habits; watch your habits, they become your character; watch your character, it becomes your destiny.
+> Watch your thoughts, they become your words.
+  Watch your words, they become your actions.
+  Watch your actions, they become your habits.
+  Watch your habits, they become your character.
+  Watch your character, it becomes your destiny.
 Lao Tzu

 > OLD IRISH BLESSING
 May the road rise up to meet you.